Made To Last

 - Fettling – the casting is then taken to the fettling department.
 Some flashing is unavoidable when casting, so the excess areas have to be cleaned off with hand files and sanding belts.

 - Sand Casting Or Die Casting?
 The initial cost of a die mould is at least ten times more than for a sand mould.
 We use die cast moulds for speed, accuracy and sharpness.
-Sand casting is very labour intensive and is not cost viable in the UK garden furniture sector.
-If we used sand casting, the price of our products would be at least 3 times more than Chinese manufacturing costs.
-However, with a die casting factory producing at high volume, we can compete with the low Far East costs of production.
+Sand casting is very labour intensive.
+If we used sand casting, the price of our products would be at least 3 times more.

 - Welding – the finished cast parts are then delivered to the welders who place them in a special jig for repeated accuracy.
 The ‘naked’ aluminium is carefully prepared before welding.
 Aluminium reacts immediately with oxygen, the natural state of the metal is aluminium oxide, and this oxide appears as a white surface film.
 Then the oxidisation stops, the film repels the elements and no further degradation occurs.
 However, the oxide affects welding strength and so it must be eliminated.